Professor James Der Derian

 Colin is the Chair of the Department of Government and International Relations at the University of Sydney.
 His research interests originate in the desire to explore and understand the fragmented nature of International Relations Theory and to embed this understanding in wider intellectual and public debates.
 Colin is co-producer of an edited collection of essays on peace and security in a quantum age.

-Dr. Frank Smith
+Dr Frank Smith

 Frank is a lecturer with the Centre for International Security Studies and Department of Government and International Relations at the University of Sydney.
 Previously, he was a research fellow with the Griffith Asia Institute and a pre-doctoral fellow with the Center for International Security and Cooperation at Stanford University.
 He has a PhD in political science and a BS in biological chemistry, both from the University of Chicago.
 Frank is coordinating the production of the green paper on quantum policy for Project Q.

-Assistant Professor Jairus Grove
+Associate Professor Jairus Grove

 Jairus is an assistant professor of political science at the University of Hawaii, whose research is centered on the ecologies and futures of global warfare.
 He is interested in the ways war continues to expand, bringing an ever greater collection of participants and technologies into the gravitational pull of violent conflict.
 Jairus is co-producer of an edited collection of essays on peace and security in a quantum age.